berkenbrack/MB-340-Dynamics-365-Commerce-Functional-Consultant/Instructions/Labs/M07B Create and manage a call center order Lab.md

 center channels.
 In this exercise you verify whether the user account that you used to sign into Commerce is assigned to a call center channel.

-1. Launch Dynamics 365 Commerce.
+1. Launch Dynamics 365 Commerce in company USRT.

 2. Navigate to **Retail and Commerce \> Channels \> Call centers \> All call centers** or search for **All call centers** using the search function.